Mpho Phalatse: Early life and career

-Political career
+Early political career

 Phalatse joined the Democratic Alliance and was elected to the Johannesburg City Council in 2016.
 Newly elected mayor Herman Mashaba appointed Phalatse as the member of the mayoral committee for Health and Social Development.

 On 12 June 2018, Mashaba suspended her after she said that the "city [Johannesburg] and herself were now friends of Israel".
 She was reinstated on 26 June.
 Phalatse served in the Mayoral Committee until Mashaba resigned as mayor in November 2019.

-Mayoralty

-Election
+Mayor of Johannesburg

 On 23 August 2021, DA leader John Steenhuisen announced that Phalatse had been selected as the DA's mayoral candidate for the City of Johannesburg for the local government elections on 1 November 2021.
 No party won a majority of seats again and the DA's support in the city declined by nearly 12% in the election.

 At the first council meeting on 22 November 2021, Phalatse was elected as the Executive Mayor of the Johannesburg Metropolitan Municipality.
 She received 144 out of the 265 votes in the mayoral vote in council, defeating the ANC's candidate, incumbent mayor Mpho Moerane, who received only 121 votes.
 Phalatse was elected with the help of smaller parties, such as the Economic Freedom Fighters, the Freedom Front Plus and ActionSA.
 She is the first woman to serve as mayor of the metropolitan municipality (established in 2000), the first black female mayor of Johannesburg and the second woman after Jessie McPherson who served from 1945 to 1946.